VIP-Research-Group/moodle-qtype_shortanssimilarity/README.md

 ### Installation Using Git

-To install using git for the latest version (the master branch), type this command in the root of your Moodle install:
+To install using git for the latest version (the main branch), type this command in the root of your Moodle install:

     git clone https://github.com/VIP-Research-Group/moodle-qtype_shortanssimilarity.git question/type/shortanssimilarity